Quantum walk on a random comb: Quantum diffusion from a point on the spine

 Here the $\overline{P}$ denotes the average over time $T$ of the process $P(T)$ for a given realization of the disorder, not its probabilistic expectation value.
 For any finite comb configuration $\mathcal{C}$ this $T\to\infty$ limit exists.
 We have

 and when averaging over $T'$, only the non-oscillating terms for which $E_\sigma=E_{\sigma'}$ survive in the large $T$ limit.
 For an open comb there is no level crossing, so that only the diagonal terms $\sigma=\sigma'$ survive in the sum.
-For periodic combs, level crossing can occur but only for very specific comb configurations, whose measure goes to zero in the $L\to\infty$ limit, and one can find a basis of states where $\mathbb{P}$ is diagonal.
-Therefore in the large $T$ limit we can write
+For periodic combs, level crossing can occur but only for very specific comb configurations, whose measure goes to zero in the $L\to\infty$ limit.
+Therefore, in the large $T$ limit we can write